mathiasverraes/15yearsddd/manuscript/Scott-Millett/essay.md

 ## To the next 15 years and the continued reinvention of DDD

 * DDD is now an uncontrollable force.
 Even if you were to cut the head Evans, it would still continue to grow :)
 * Future of DDD much more blending between developers and business people.
-Knowledgable IT people will turn into business decision makers
+Knowledgeable  IT people will turn into business decision makers